panzerdp/dmitripavlutin.com/content/posts/140-promise/index.md

 * *Fullfilled* with a <u>value</u>
 * *Rejected* for a <u>reason</u>

-The just created promise is in *pending* state.
+The just created promise is in a *pending* state.
 The promise maintains the *pending* state as long as the asynchronous operation behind the promise is in progress.

 Then, depending on the asynchronous operation completion result, the promise state changes to either: